Aurecima logo

 • Record the amount for each expense

-• Record the date for each expense
+• Record the date the expense was incurred

 This helps keep your records in the right order through the tax year.